 The French wreck of Le Dragon has now been repatriated back to French ownership as a sovereign wreck of The Republic of France.

-Miss Florence Prudhomme, is currently conducting her PhD thesis at Sorbonne University in Paris, France, on the life of this gallant Captain.
+Miss Florence Prudhomme, is currently conducting her PhD thesis at Sorbonne University in Paris, France, on the life of this gallant Captain, the ship and the historic events surrounding the wrecking.